Dianna Boileau: Early life

-Boileau was born in Winnipeg, Manitoba.
-Her year of birth is unknown, but is believed to be sometime in the mid-1930s.
+Boileau was born in Manitoba, in 1929 or 1930.
 According to her memoir, she was named Clifford by her adoptive parents.
 Boileau's family moved around Manitoba and Ontario for work during her childhood.
 During Boileau's teen years, the family resided in Fort Frances, a small town in western Ontario.
-During this time, a local doctor, Harold Challis, diagnosed Boileau as a "transsexual", a diagnosis which she initially kept private.
+During this time, a local doctor, Harold Challis, diagnosed Boileau as a transsexual, a diagnosis which she initially kept private.

 At the age of 17, Boileau travelled alone on a trip to Winnipeg where she began presenting as female in public, wearing women's clothing and a blonde wig.
-Boileau was picked up by the police.
-Her parents were called and they picked her up the next day.
-Recalling the incident in her 1972 memoir, Boileau wrote: "the sight of me in the complete attire of a woman made mother weep and father fume."
-Boileau's parents came to accept Boileau's identity, with the encouragement of Dr. Challis, and the family moved to Thunder Bay, where Boileau began living as a woman.
+She was picked up by the police and her parents were called.
+They picked her up the next day.
+Recalling the incident in her 1972 memoir, Boileau wrote: "The sight of me in the complete attire of a woman made Mother weep and Father fume."
+Boileau's parents came to accept Boileau's identity, with the encouragement of Dr. Challis, and the family moved to Thunder Bay, where Boileau began living as a woman and took the name Dianna.
 Boileau later lived in Calgary and Edmonton, where she worked as a model and stenographer, then moved to Toronto, working as a stenographer and legal secretary.